ConvincibleMedia/jekyll-relationships/readme.md

 Resolvers run for normal relationships (`link` or `bidirectional`), not Tree relationships.

-Resolvers must be placed in `Jekyll::Plugins::Relationships::Resolvers` and inherit from `Jekyll::Plugins::Relationships::Types::Base`.
+Resolvers must be placed in `Jekyll::Plugins::Relationships::Resolvers` and inherit from `Jekyll::Plugins::Relationships::Resolvers::Base`.
 They could be defined by files in your `_plugins` folder, for instance.

 Each Resolver must specify the relationship it applies to with the `from` and `to` directives.
 These have the same syntax and interpretation as `from` and `to` in a relationship definition.
 The Resolver will run for any implied pair of collections.